kjrubion/dev-test/README.md

 # dev-test

-Project Setup
+Project Setup:
   This project is created using .NET Core API with Swagger as Front end.
   The purpose of the swagger doc is that the user can test the project using swagger.
+  The code is in the **master** branch.

-the input data required is a json type format:
+the input data required is a **json** type format:

   {
     "place": "PLACE 0,0, NORTH",